NotAKidoS/NAK_CVR_Mods/README.md

 AAS will also not be updated unless the expected data matches what is received.

 The avatar will stay in the default animator state until AAS data is received that is deemed correct.

+You will no longer sync garbage AAS while switching avatar.

 ---